 - Bridges are restorations made by fusing porcelain or gold crowns together to replace missing teeth.
 A crown is made for the missing tooth but is suspended over the gum by the crowns of the neighbouring natural teeth.
 The downside of bridges is that they generally cost more than dentures but they are fixed in place and therefore feel and look more natural.

 - Dental Implants are the best way to replace missing teeth if money wasn’t an object.
-Implants are titanium rods surgically placed by a specialist into the jaw.
+Implants are titanium rods surgically placed into the jaw.
 The dentist will then make a tooth to attach to the titanium rod after a period of healing.
 Dental implants will preserve the jawbone that usually shrinks away when a tooth is removed and they do not require involvement of any neighbouring teeth.

 One of the most enjoyable parts of practising dentistry is making a person look good and feel great.

 Ugly teeth are a thing of the past with the help of tooth whitening procedures, crowns, veneers and dental bonding.
 Many patients at Penrose Dental have benefited from a new smile designed and implemented by Dr. Chris Lim.
 For examples please look through our case studies.

 We are experts in relieving pain and providing soothing care for anxious patients.